gro5-AberUni/RegionGrow/paper/paper.md

 by the user.
 The final region is committed to an output vector dataset (e.g. ESRI Shapefile, GeoJSON) as the digitised feature.

-![Figure 6a) Pixels are selected where the colour distance is less than a user defined threshold.
+![a) Pixels are selected where the colour distance is less than a user defined threshold.
 6b) Selected pixels are vectorised and the feature which directly intersects the user clicked location is selected and simplified (c).](Figure6.png){width="3.937007874015748in"